haijin-development/php-persistency/README.md

 });
 ```

-#### Search additional parameters
+#### Elastic additional parameters

-To configure additional parameters for elastic searches do:
+To configure additional parameters for elastic calls do:

 ```php
 Elasticsearch_Users_Collection::get()->all( function($query) {